 I spent months reporting on this issue, admirably aided by a team of reporters: freelancer Susanna Granieri, whom I hired to work for the Hatch Institute, and New York Post staff reporters Georgia Worrell and Matthew Sedacca.
 Together we produced this scoop for the Post.

-After the story was published this summer, I continued to monitor what’s going on.
-One of the law firms mentioned in the piece, Subin Associates, has backpedaled furiously, seeking to be relieved as counsel on hundreds of personal injury cases.
-Fresh counterclaims have been filed alleging that doctors and lawyers are working together in criminal conspiracies.
-Rumors swirl regarding a possible FBI investigation into the rampant frauds.
+After the story was published, I continued to monitor what’s going on.
+One of the law firms mentioned in the piece, Subin Associates, has backpedaled furiously, seeking to be relieved as counsel on hundreds of personal injury cases, while rumors swirl about a possible FBI investigation into the rampant frauds.

 Last week an insurance company sued renowned New York radiologist Thomas M. Kolb, his practice and an employee in Brooklyn federal court, accusing them of ripping off the carrier by allegedly “using fraudulent diagnoses and medically unnecessary and excessive healthcare services to submit claims for reimbursement for services rendered.”